PandasThumb/pandasthumb.github.io/_posts/2019/2019-01-17-ken-ham-has-his-eye.md

 </figcaption>
 </figure>

 then a field trip there would be merely stupid, not unconstitutional.
-As to the religious nature of the displays, consider this
+As to the religious nature of the displays, consider this:

 <figure>
 <img src="/uploads/2019/Door_to_Eternal_Life_600.jpg" alt="Door to eternal life"/>